LaSalle (automobile): 1941

 By the time the decision was made to drop the LaSalle, at least three wood-and-metal mockups had been made for potential 1941 LaSalle models.
 One was based on the notchback GM C platform, which ended up being shared by the Cadillac Series 62, the Buick Roadmaster and Super, the Oldsmobile 90, and the Pontiac Custom Torpedo.
 A second was based on the fastback GM B platform, which was eventually shared by the Cadillac Series 61, the Buick Century and Special, the Oldsmobile 70, and the Pontiac Streamliner Torpedo.
 A third was a modified notchback design, derived from the fastback B-body, but described as "A-body-like", that was finally used by the Cadillac Series 63.
 Any or all of these could have ended up being part of the next LaSalle line.
 However, it is widely believed that of the three, the third design was most likely to have been a LaSalle, with that platform being assigned exclusively to LaSalle, and that the second design, whose platform was shared with the Series 61, was the next-most-likely.
 In 1941, sales of the Cadillac Series 61 and 63 were 29,258 and 5,030, respectively.

-In retrospect, LaSalle sales initially had exceeded Cadillac's since 1933, but since its introduction in 1935, the medium priced Packard One-Twenty had consistently outsold the LaSalle by an average of 72 percent over the six-year period 1935-40 inclusively.
+In retrospect, LaSalle sales initially had exceeded Cadillac's since 1933, but since its introduction in 1935, the medium priced Packard One-Twenty had consistently outsold the LaSalle by an average of 72 percent over the six-year period 1935–1940 inclusively.
 It was decided to fold the LaSalle into the more prestigious Cadillac marque.
 LaSalle did not have the time to develop a prestigious name before the onset of the Great Depression and did not have the opportunity afterward.
 The Great Depression, combined with LaSalle's stalling sales numbers, caused Cadillac to rethink its companion make.
 Both Buick and Oldsmobile had eliminated the Marquette and the Viking in 1930, their second model year.
 Cadillac also saw sales of its cars losing ground, as confirmed Cadillac buyers tried to trim pennies by buying the less expensive LaSalle.
 LaSalle sales also were falling, from a high of 22,691 models in 1929 to a low of 3,290 in 1932.

 While the introduction of LaSalle showed there was a market for a luxury car that was more conservative in appearance and price, GM already had Buick which filled that role very successfully.
-The attention given to LaSalle should have been invested in Buick as the mainstream luxury brand, and concentrated on Cadillac being more elusive and unique to protect the brand image.
+The attention given to LaSalle could have been invested in Buick as the mainstream luxury brand, and concentrated on Cadillac being more elusive and unique to protect the brand image.
 The introduction of the "Art and Colour Section" headed up by Harley Earl and a shared design theme in all GM products further complicated the brand distinction between the original brands in that the only differences among Oldsmobile, Buick, LaSalle, and Cadillac were exterior design appearance, wheelbase length, and colors, while charging extra due to marketing and pricing objectives.